CokieLee/DouekLabPathSeq/README.md

 5. Once the code is finished running, check that the outputs in "Tests/Skyline_Full_Test_00/Output/" matches the contents of "Tests/Skyline_Full_Test_00/ExpectedOutput/"

 ## Running Pathseq on your own data
-There are three files which may be customized in order to run on your own data.
+There are four files which may be customized in order to run on your own data.
 1. A configuration file specifying all arguments to the run. \
    There is a template at "DouekLabPathSeq/configTemplate/config.yaml". \
    You must make sure all paths are valid full paths in your system.
 Full paths allow you to house (potentially very large) input data, output data, and reference databases outside your code area.
 ALL runs require a configuration file. \